 1. SITS writing prompts

 Each month The SITS Girls post enough writing prompts to get you writing every day of the month.
-September’s writing prompts make use of certain holidays this month, as well as various ideas that would work for any month.
-Visit previous prompt lists if nothing in September pops out at you.
+January’s writing prompts offer various ideas that would work for any month.
+Visit other prompt lists if nothing in January pops out at you.

 2. Visuals do wonders